Whether you need to decorate a bedroom or build an extension, here are our tips for keeping the cost under control:

 - One thing at a time.
 There are many, many of us with part-decorated bedrooms and unpainted skirting boards.
 It’s always best to complete one task before moving on to the next.

 - Ask your landlord.
 If you rent your home you often need permission from the landlord before decorating or making any changes to the home, so check first.
+Some items such as boiler, shower and oven are usually the landlord’s responsibility so may be replaced for you if defective.

 - It’s all a matter of taste.
 Not everyone will love your flowery wallpaper and striped carpet combo, so think carefully and ask a few friends for their opinion before spending lots of money.
 Especially important if you’re intending to sell your house soon.